bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 # comments: true
 ---

-Back when I was learning Portuguese, I often found myself wondering something that most language-learners probably wonder at some point: why do some of these verb conjugations sound so weird?
-Some verbs, like "andar" (to walk), have more normal sounding verb conjugations and seem to follow some pattern; but verbs like "ser" (to be) have some really weird verb conjugations--what's up with that?
-Why are some verb conjugations normal and predictable, and some aren't?
-And most of all, why are the most common verbs the weirdest?
+Back when I was learning Portuguese, I often found myself wondering something that most language-learners probably wonder at some point: most verbs seem to follow some pattern, but some verbs have some really weird verb conjugations--what's up with that?
+What's more, why is it that the most common verbs are usually the ones with the most weird conjugations?
 It's like someone purposefully designed this language to be hard to learn!

 As it turns out, somebody didn't design it to be that way.
 Rather, natural processes designed it so; processes that have been playing out over thousands of years.